Options available to third-level and postgraduate students.

 - You are eligible if you're applying for a full time course, are 17 or over and are a resident of Ireland.
 You must also have been living in Ireland for the past three out of five years.
 If you have EU nationality or official refugee status, then you may also apply.

 - Bear in mind that there can be significant delays in processing grants.
 Therefore you might have to budget carefully before your grant money comes in.
 Even a full grant will not see you through college, as the grant only provides financial assistance.
 Further information can be found here.

 - There were significant changes made to the postgraduate grant scheme in January 2012.
-If you are qualified as a 'special rate' student (which means both parents are on jobseekers allowance or other social welfare payments) the government will pay your entire tuition fee, however they will no longer pay any grant money.
+If you are qualified as a 'special rate' student (which means both parents are on jobseekers allowance or other social welfare payments) the government will pay your tuition fees, however they will no longer pay any grant money.
 A further 4000 students whose parents are also on low incomes will receive a €2000 tuition contribution, but their full tuition fees will not be paid.
 They will also not be entitled to any maintenance grant.

 - Overall, these changes mean that most post graduate students do not receive much tuition fee help and that there are no maintenance grants for post graduate students at all.

 - Your grant is re-assessed each year, so if your financial circumstances change, you may no longer be eligible for a grant.
 The body that awarded your grant will be in touch to renew or re-assess your grant at this time.

 - This type of grant is means tested and follows a lot of the same conditions as the grant.

 - The fee grant can fund all or part of the student contribution/all or part of a student's fees.

 - If you're in an approved undergraduate or post-graduate course from these institutions, you might be eligible.

 - If you've completed a course at National Certificate or Diploma level and are going on to a university course you might be eligible.